 - Pop these pans of cookies into the fridge for at least an hour.

 - Brush the tops of the cookies with a bit of homemade buttermilk, made simply with heavy cream and vinegar.
 Don’t skip this step.
-This little tricks makes the top of your cookies just perfect.
+This little trick makes the top of your cookies just perfect.

 If you follow all of these steps closely, you’ll end up with cookies that will rival the best of bakery cookies.